 -> Download the version titled ‘32-bit/64-bit Windows Service Installer’, which includes the full graphical installer for Tomcat and all necessary software components.

 Once Tomcat is installed it is necessary to manually enable the JDWP.
 There are numerous methods outlined online, and many of them are out of date.
-The cleanest, easiest method we have found here at RedTeam is to utilize the Tomcat Configuration application to modify the launch configuration.
+The cleanest, easiest method we have found here at RedTeam Security is to utilize the Tomcat Configuration application to modify the launch configuration.

 To access the Tomcat Configuration application first open the Windows Start Menu and find the application.

 When the application opens click on the Java tab and enter the following into the Java Options field: